Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

 Note that the TNR of \sol\ was also excellent, at an average of 0.987 over all values of JOR.

 We can distinguish two effects from the reported results.
-Taking into account the configuration with $ROR=1$ and $JOR=1$, we notice that the solution in~\cite{alhazbi2023_ccnc} already reports very low TPR ($0.03$).
-We highlight that this result is not related to the usage of different oversampling rates but to the new hardware used for the experiments.
+Considering the configuration with $ROR=1$ and $JOR=1$, we notice that the solution in~\cite{alhazbi2023_ccnc} already reports very low TPR ($0.03$).
+We highlight that this result is not related to different oversampling rates but to the new hardware used for the experiments.
 Indeed, the LimeSDR is a cheaper hardware, which introduces additional inaccuracies and imperfections in the I-Q samples received.
 Such inaccuracies affect the shape of the I-Q samples, which is now more spread around the expected symbol than before, leading to jammed images different from the ones in the training set of the solution in~\cite{alhazbi2023_ccnc}.
-These variations are evidently not caught by the approach in~\cite{alhazbi2023_ccnc}, which fails to perform reliable jamming detection.
+The approach in~\cite{alhazbi2023_ccnc} does not catch these variations, thus failing to perform reliable jamming detection.
 On the contrary, in such a configuration, the performance of \sol\ does not change compared to the results shown in Section~\ref{sec:autoenc_robustness}, demonstrating once again the enhanced robustness offered by the autoencoders used in \sol\ compared to the \acp{CNN} used in the competing solution.

-With higher values of ROR and JOR, the performance of the approach in~\cite{alhazbi2023_ccnc} remains well below $0.2$, confirming the unsuitability of such a solution for the detection of jammers in the wild.
+With higher ROR and JOR values, the performance of the approach in~\cite{alhazbi2023_ccnc} remains well below $0.2$, confirming the unsuitability of such a solution for detecting jammers in the wild.
 Instead, \sol\ can mitigate and overcome the impact on the wireless channel of different oversampling ratios, being able to detect jamming also when the \ac{JOR} is very high.